-The NBA All-Star Game is this weekend in Chicago, and a few friends and I were having a get-together for the All-Star Saturday night festivities.
-And with all the cold, snowy weather so far this winter, I wanted to whip up an easy game day snack that would be a light alternative to heavy, fried snacks that I've been having recently.
+This Vegan White Bean Dip is an easy game day appetizer and a light alternative to heavy, fried snacks!
 This vegan white bean dip came together so easily with lemon zest, fresh garlic, robust olive oil, and crushed pistachios.

 Vegan and Gluten Free